petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 use a more general tool like
 VS Code that can edit/run both MATLAB and LaTeX files.

-### Use caching, but try not to roll your own
+You should be running your pipeline after every change.
+However,

-Some processes are too heavy to be practical to rerun.
+some processes are too heavy to be practical to rerun every single time.
 For example,
 it is usually not feasible to rerun a large scale simulation on a high performance computing (HPC) cluster to simply check its